-The Herpetological Society of Ireland-

 Undertaking research/fieldwork on protected species and/or in protected/sensitive areas may require a license/permit.
 Permission is generally required to work on land whether public or private.
 It is the applicant’s responsibility to ensure these are in place before the commencement of their research.
 Proof may be requested at the discretion of the student grant administrator.

 A copy of the resulting dissertation/publication must be submitted to the Senior Science Officer to inform The Society of the results of the work.
+Ideally, a Science Officer will be offered co-authorship on any publications that may arise from the funded research and/or collaboration.

 Any financial support from The HSI must be acknowledged in any resulting dissertations, publications or posters by the recipient.
 Any intellectual property acquired will remain with the recipient, but The Society must be permitted to publish a summary or abstract for publicity purposes.